wongyah/awesome-technical-writing-learning/README.md

 ### DITA

-DITA is an open source standard for creating topic-based strcutured technical documentations, which was originally created by IBM and was donated to OASIS in 2005.
+DITA is an open source standard for creating topic-based strcutured technical documentations, which was originally created by IBM and was donated to OASIS in 2004.

 DITA was initially spread to high-tech companies like Adobe, Siemens, and Kone, and then become more and more popular in all industries.

 If you are completely new to DITA, the following **🔔 courses and tutorials** are the best starting points for you:

+- [DITA 101 Guide](https://public.dhe.ibm.com/software/info/television/filenet/tmp/IBM14042USEN.PDF) - Introductory document to DITA, produced by IBM.
 - [LearningDITA](https://learningdita.com/) - Nine game-based courses for DITA beginners, developed and maintained by Scriptorium.
 - [DITA for the Impatient](https://www.xmlmind.com/tutorials/DITA/) - Short DITA tutorial to teach the basics of DITA, developed by Hussein Shafie at XMLmind Software.